 Station Road: West Side

-Consisting of 7 cottages and flats, was built in 2004 on the site of Darlington Motors, which moved to Edinburgh Way in the late 1990s.
-Arthur Sutton was the first motor engineer in Old Harlow, and he established his business here in 1914.
-He was succeeded in 1925 by Dearloves Garage and petrol station which also had workshops across the road.
-During the Second War the workshops were taken over by F.D.
+Consisting of 7 cottages and flats, was built in 2004 on part of Darlington Motors site, which had moved to Edinburgh Way in the late 1990s.
+The workshops of Dearlove's Garage and petrol station, established in 1925, were located here.
+During the Second War, the workshops were taken over by F.D.
 Products, which manufactured fish paste.
-In 2003 the workshop site was sold and Darlington Court was built on it.

 The successor to the builder's yard of S.C.
 Aldridge and, before that, the yard of The George.